elastic/beats/metricbeat/module/kubernetes/util/enrichers.md

 ### Key Components:

-1. **Metricsets/Datasets:**
+1. **Metricsets:**
-   - Metricsets/Datasets are responsible for collecting metrics and events from various sources within Kubernetes, such as kubelet and kube-state-metrics.
+   - Metricsets are responsible for collecting metrics and events from various sources within Kubernetes, such as kubelet and kube-state-metrics.

 2. **Enrichers:**
    - Enrichers are components responsible for enriching collected data with Kubernetes metadata.
 Each metricset is associated with its enricher, which handles the metadata enrichment process.